 Hidden in Plain Sight: Why California’s Economically Challenged Cities Matter

-But the challenges they face are deeper rooted than any Hollywood-inspired disaster.
-Far fewer of these cities’ residents are college educated and on average, they earn 60 percent less than residents in other cities.
+But far fewer of these cities’ residents are college educated, and on average, they earn 60 percent less than residents in other cities.
 This report illustrates why it is important for elected officials and policymakers to work with the leadership in these cities to make the most of resources that can improve their economies and their residents’ quality of life.
-Understanding, identifying, and then overcoming the economic barriers in California’s cities is vital to our nation and most of all, to the 12 million people who live in them.
+Understanding, identifying and then overcoming the economic barriers in California’s cities is vital to our nation and, most of all, to the 12 million people who live there.

 This report was released at an event at the USC Price School on November 18, 2015.
 Bob Shrum, Carmen H. and Louis Warschaw Chair in Practical Politics and Professor of the Practice of Political Science at USC, moderated a panel that included Aja Brown, Mayor of Compton; Mercedes Márquez, former Deputy Mayor of Los Angeles; David Chiu, CA State Assemblymember; and Raphael Bostic, Sol Price School of Public Policy at the USC.
 Antonio Villaraigosa, former Mayor of Los Angeles, gave the closing remarks.
 Watch highlights from the discussion below and check out this great article by the Sacramento Bee.